 DO bring your actual wedding shoes as there is no other way to determine the perfect length.
 If you don’t have them, reschedule the fitting.
 Hem length and fit are not something people notice when they are perfect.
 You tripping over extra material on your way down the aisle is definitely something people will notice.

 DO bring your undergarments.
 Find functional, properly-fitted support that will create a perfect (yet potentially unfamiliar) silhouette.
 Remember, if your dress is structured and proportioned to be larger than life, you might have to be too.
-No problem thanks to body shapers with support in a colour as close to your skin tone as possible, self-adhesive bras, balconettes, padding, and petals.
+No problem thanks to body shapers, balconettes and padding!
+Choose a colour as close to your skin tone as possible.

 DO NOT feel guilty about taking the time to meticulously examine the dress for marks, tears, loose seams, missing beading, discoloration etc.